Understanding Perpetual Purpose Trust Model

 “What a perpetual purpose trust does is it takes it away from individuals.
 And you actually transfer the stock ownership into a trust.”

-The trust is not a person and does not need any income.
+The trust is not managed by a person and does not need any income.
 So profit can be reinvested back into the business or shared with stakeholders.

 In traditional trusts, individuals are the beneficiaries.
 Meanwhile, in the perpetual purpose trust model, the company’s purpose is the beneficiary.
-The stewardship group ensures that the purpose is being achieved by the business.
+The perpetual purpose trusts foundation or stewardship group ensures that the goal is being achieved by the business.

 The people in this group are chosen based on their commitment to the business mission.
 They are only compensated for their time.

-Natalie shares that Organically Grown Company’s stakeholders elect the trust committee.
-These stakeholders include employees, customers, vendors, the community, and investors.
+Natalie shares that Organically Grown Company’s stakeholders elect the trust stewardship committee.
+The stakeholder inclusion comprises of employees, customers, vendors, the communities, and investors.

-Balancing representation is important so that no one group will benefit at the expense of the other.
+Balancing representation is important so that no one group will benefit at the cost of the other.
 Learn more in the full episode!

 Balanced Stakeholder Representation